Sorcerer to the Crown

 By Zen Cho

-Magic is the means by which Zacharias and Prunella carve out their places not just within but also at the top of a society that does its level best to cast them out.
+Magic gives these characters the means to carve out their places at the top of a society that does its level best to cast them out.